BIDS/repro-case-studies/case-studies/arokem.md

 to be false if it's not reproducible.
 Since a false positive result is more likely to result in a publishable unit, there seem to be incentives in place to not be reproducible, slowing down the progress of the entire field.

-4) What do you view as the major incentives for doing reproducible research?
+## What do you view as the major incentives for doing reproducible research?

 The level of confidence that I have in my results is quite high.
 That helps me sleep well at night.

-5) Are there any broad reproducibility best practices that you'd recommend for researchers in your field? + 6) Would you recommend any specific websites, training courses, or books for learning more about reproducibility?
+## Are there any best practices that you'd recommend for researchers in your field?

+## Would you recommend any specific resources for learning more about reproducibility?

 There are several papers that provide guidelines for reproducibility with a specific focus on neuroimaging.
 Two recent examples include [Gorgolewski2016] and [Pernet2015].

-##### References
+# References

 J.T.
 Leek and R.D.
 Peng (2015).
 Opinion: Reproducible research can still be
 wrong: Adopting a prevention approach.
 PNAS 112: 1645-1646